VARUNPA123/EXP.NO.10-Simulation-of-Error-Detection-and-Correction-Algorithms/README.md

 10.Simulation of Error Detecion and Correction Algorithms

 # AIM
+To simulate error detection and correction techniques, such as Parity Check and Hamming Code, and to understand their concepts using Python.

 # SOFTWARE REQUIRED
+Google Colab

 # ALGORITHMS
 1. Initialize Matrices: Create empty lists for the parity matrix (pb), identity matrix (Ik), message bits, and error vectors.